TicketmasterMobileStudio/tm-innovations-site/README.md

-# Ticketmaster Innovations website
+# Ticketmaster Innovation website

-This is a GitHub Pages repo for the Ticketmaster Innovations website.
+This is a GitHub Pages repo for the Ticketmaster Innovation website.

 ## Requirements